Bioconductor/Bioconda_testing/doc/TestPlan.md

 something like `apt-get` or `dnf`.
 It installs packages from its own repositories called channels and installs them into a Conda environment on the local machine.
 Bioconda is a channel specializing in bioinformatics software.
-Other terms that can be confusing are Anaconda and Microconda.
+Other terms that can be confusing are Anaconda and miniconda.
 These last two are distributions and not package managers.

 * Package managers: